 Though at that second she was pretty sure what it meant she placed it in the computer and watched herself in a porn movie.
 After checking the stack she found another that said, “Mary loses virginity.”

 In it also was, “Sara climbs on top” one that said, “Lynn gets it on,” and other names unknown to her.
 Each was carefully dated and seems fidelity was not in his makeup.

 Yes, Mary was a strange one.
 She said nothing, put it all back, and went about her housekeeping.
 Keeping an eye on the drawer and him, she found several secret cameras and recording equipment.
 Still, she said nothing.
 She asked again when the marriage was to be and he said he felt maybe they should think about it a bit more.
 He didn’t know Mary had been doing just that.

 On a Saturday morning, very early, Mary decided it was time for a command performance.
 While Thomas slept she placed a fresh disk in the recorder.

 The last she saw of Thomas was under a red-stained sheet on their bed as she was handcuffed and led out.

 The court found that stabbing him exactly one hundred times, all recorded, was probably a sign of premeditated murder and she was given life.
 It was later commuted and she was sent to a mental institution.
 The disk they found was labeled “Thomas gets religion and becomes holy.”

-Mary was a strange person as she sat and stared, like she wasn’t there.
-The little mouse having ran by and left through its little crack, taking Mary’s mind with him.
+Mary was a strange person as she sat and stared like she wasn’t there.
+The little mouse having ran by and left through its little crack, took Mary’s mind with him.